truar/gcp-learning/gcp-cloud-architect-coursera/6 - Reliable Google Cloud Infrastructure/README.md

 * Can delete, mask, tokenize, secure hasing, bucketing, format preserving encryption or just identify the location of the sensitive data

 ### Design activity: Security

+## Maintenance and monitoring

+* Manage new service versions using rolling updates, blue/green deployments, and canary releases
+* Forecast, monitor and optimize service cost using the Google cloud pricing calculator and billing reports, and by analyzing billing data
+* Observe whether your services are meeting their SLOs using Cloud Monitoring and Dashboards
+* Use uptime checks to determine service availability
+* Respond to service outages using Cloud Monitoring alerts

+### Managing versions

+In a microservices architecture, be careful not to break clients when services are updated
+* A key benefit to microservice architecture is to be able to deploy services independently
+* Ensure backward compatibility for all your clients
+* Include version in URI
+    * If you deploy a breaking change, you need to change the version
+* Need to deploy new versions with zero-downtime
+* Need to effectively test versions prior to going live

+Rolling updates allow you to deploy new versions with no downtime
+* Typically, you have multiple instances of a service behind a load balancer
+* Update each instance one at a time
+* Rolling updates
+    * work when it is ok to have 2 different versions running simultaneously during the update
+    * Are a feature of instance groups, just change the instance template
+    * Are the default in kubernetes, just change the Docker image
+    * Are completly automated with AppEngine

+Use a Blue/green deployment when you don't want multiple versions of a service running simultaneously
+* The blue deployment is the current version
+* Create a new environement (the green)
+* Once the green deployment is tested, migrate client requests to it
+* If failures occur, switch it back

+How to do so ?
+* In compute engine, use DNS switch to migrate requests from one load balancer to another
+* In kubernetes, configure your service to route to the new pods using labels
+    * Simple configuration change
+* In app Engine, use the Traffic splitting feature

+Canary releases can be used prior to a rolling update to reduce the risk
+* The current versions continues to run
+* Deploy an instance of the new version and give it a portion of the requests
+* Monitor for errors
+* The same approach as Blue/Green, but smoother
+How to do so ?
+* In compute engine, create a new instance group and add it as a backend in your Loadbalancer
+* In kubernetes, create a pod with the same labels as the existing pods. the service will automatically route a portion of requests to it
+* In app engine, use the Traffic splitting feature, and split traffic like 20-80, or 50-50...

+### Cost planning

+Capacity planning is a continuous, iterative cycle
+* Forecast (estimate capacity needed, monitor, repeat)
+* Allocate (determine resources required to meet forecastes capacity)
+* Approve (Cost estimation versus risks and rewards)
+* Deploy (Monitor to see how accurate your forecasts were)
+* And do it again, do a new forecast for new project, with knowledge you had in the loop

+Optimize cost of compute:
+* Start with smalls, and increase with tests if needed
+* Consider more small machines with auto scaling
+* Consider committed used discounts
+* Consider at least some preemptible VMs, when your algorithm can:
+    * 80% discount
+    * Use auto healing to recreate VMs when they are preempted
+* Google Cloud rightsizing recommendations will alert you when VMs are underutilized

+Optimizing disk cost
+* Don't overallocate disk space
+* Also, Determine what performance characteristics your application require:
+    * I/O pattern: small reads and writes or large reads and writes
+    * Configure your instances to optimize storage performance
+* Depending on I/O requirements, consider standard over SSD disks
+* 10Gb: 0.4$ standard / 1.70$ SSD
+* 1Tb: 40$ standard / 170$ SSD
+* 16Tb: 665.36$ standard / 5570.56$ SSD

+To optimize network costs, keep machines close to your data
+* Egress in the same zone is free
+* Egress to a different Google cloud server using internal or external IP address within the same region is free
+    * Except for some services such as MemoryStore
+* Egress between zone in the same region is charged
+* All internet egress is charged

+When using App Engine, it is using Internet egress to talk from one machine to another, therefor, it is charged

+GKE usage metering can prevent over-provisioning Kubernetes clusters
+* Compare requested resources with consumed resources
+* Data are gathered, and can be analyzed using BigQuery, or Data Studio dashboard

+Compare the costs of different storage alternatives before deciding which one to use
+* Choose a storage service that meets your capacity requirements at a reasonable cost:
+    * Storing 10Gb in firestore is free (under the free access tier)
+    * Storing 10Gb in Cloud BigTable would be around 1400$/month
+        * Because you still need a high number of nodes

+Consider alternative services to save cost rather than allocating more resources
+* CDN: Cache
+* Caching: MemoryStore
+* Messaging with Pub/Sub to decouple communicating services
+* Queueing
+* etc...

+For instance, don't create a datastore necessarily to share data between services: You can use Pub/sub.
+Could save some storage cost

+Use the Google Cloud Pricing Calculator to estimate costs
+* Based your cost estimates on your forecasting and capacity planning
+* Compare the costs of different compute and storage services

+To monitor the cost, use the Billing reports
+* Provide a detailed cost breakdown
+* the sizing recommendation for compute engine will also be in this report

+For advanced cost analysis, export billing data to BigQuery
+* Observe that the majority of your clients requests come from another continent, which increase the bill
+    * Relocate your services, use CDN...

+Visualize spends with Google Data Studio:
+* Daily and monthly view
+* Can also be drilled down for greater insights
+* Easy to read, share and customizable

+Set budgets and alerts to keep your team aware of how much they are spending

+### Monitoring dashboards

+To monitor SLO and SLAs:
+* Monitoring, logging, trace, debbuger, error reporter and profiler

+Monitor the things you pay for:
+* CPU
+* Storage capacity
+* Reads and writes
+* Network egress
+* Etc.
+* Helps determine the trends, bottlenecks and potential cost savings

+Monitor your SLIs to determine whether you are meeting your SLOs

+Create uptime checks to monitor availability and latency

+Latency is actually one of the four golden rules called out in Google's Site Reliability Engineering, or SRE book.